 An Act respecting lawful access

-First major federal 'lawful access' bill since the failed 2012 attempt.
+First substantive federal 'lawful access' bill since the failed 2012 attempt.
 Civil-liberties groups and privacy commissioners flagged earlier versions as overbroad; this version restricts demands for browsing history and message content and adds judicial oversight, but the encryption-backdoor concerns from Part 2 remain contested.

 Status